simul/simul.github.io/ref/simul/sky/baseskyrenderer.md

 <a name="CreateGpuSkyGenerator"></a>
 ### simul::sky::BaseGpuSkyGenerator * CreateGpuSkyGenerator(simul::base::MemoryInterface m)
 Override this to create a custom generator.
-<a name="EnableMoon"></a>
-### void EnableMoon(bool val)
-The moon is distinct from other planets because its position is taken from the skyInterface.
-When the moon is enabled, it will be added to the planets list and updated automatically.
 <a name="EnsureEffectsAreBuilt"></a>
 ### void EnsureEffectsAreBuilt(simul::crossplatform::RenderPlatform r)
 Check that all shaders have been correctly compiled
 <a name="EnsureTexturesAreUpToDate"></a>
 ### void EnsureTexturesAreUpToDate(simul::crossplatform::DeviceContext deviceContext)
 Maintains the per-frame textures.
-<a name="GetAmbientColour"></a>
-### simul::sky::float4 GetAmbientColour(float alt_km)
-Returns the current ambient light colour as a float4 (x=red, y=green, z=blue, w unused), i.e. sunlight or moonlight.
-This is a high-dynamic range value.
 <a name="GetBaseGpuSkyGenerator"></a>
 ### simul::sky::BaseGpuSkyGenerator * GetBaseGpuSkyGenerator()
 Get a pointer to the Sky Generator.